★ Free Preview ★

 How You Get Paid

-The economics are simple and artist-friendly — iTunes-equivalent rates, and you keep your full royalty.
+The economics are simple and artist-friendly — buyers pay iTunes-style prices, and you keep your masters.

-The facility adds its own fees on top, paid by the buyer at purchase — those don't come out of your royalty.
-Your $7 / $0.70 is your $7 / $0.70.
+The facility adds its own fees on top, paid by the buyer at purchase — those don't come out of your cut.
+What you take home depends on the path you pick, and your exact terms go in writing before you pay.

 Why this is the opportunity

-Rates shown are the published kiosk-program rate; exact payout varies by distributor.
+Prices shown are the published kiosk-program pricing for buyers; exact artist terms vary by route and go in writing before you pay.
 The full guide breaks down each route's actual terms.

 Preview · Part 3 · The part that gets releases blocked